Market development

 The world marketplace is constantly changing.
 The Oklahoma Wheat Commission continually works to meet the demands of those changing dynamics with product development studies on wheat products.

 Our product development studies focus on baking consistencies and functionalities for several foodstuff creations, for both domestic and international buyers.
 We work to promote specific varieties where potential demand has been identified, employ origin sourcing strategies, identity preservation and help to structure combination cargoes, by both rail and by our large inland port facility located in Catoosa, Oklahoma.
 Exports account for 55% to 65% percent of the demand for our Hard Red Winter wheat.
-We focus to build greater market share domestically with our HRW, HWW and SRW wheats.
+We focus to build greater market share domestically with our HRW, Hard White and Soft Red Winter wheats.
 We also provide functionality courses to our buyers with specific identity-preserved wheat varieties grown across the state.
-We spend a great amount of time working with regional buyers from Mexico, Central America, Africa, South America, China, Japan, and Taiwan as well as with our domestic mills and bakeries across the U.S.
+We spend a great amount of time working with regional buyers from Mexico, Central America, Africa, South America, China, Japan, and Taiwan as well as with our domestic mills and bakeries across the United States.

 Tradepromotions

-We work closely with U.S. Wheat Associates (USW) who is the export development organization representing the U.S. wheat industry.
+We work closely with U.S. Wheat Associates, the export development organization representing the U.S. wheat industry.
 USW promotes global exports by demonstrating the consistent quality, reliability and availability of U.S. wheat.
 With the support of 17 state wheat commissions and matching contributions from the USDA Foreign Agricultural Service, USW conducts market analysis, trade servicing, technical assistance and consumer promotion in more than 100 countries.

 Learn More